edavis/riverpy/README.txt

 commonly available software and is easy for people to set up and start using.

-riverpy is written in Python and uses redis as a datastore.
+riverpy is written in Python and uses redis as its datastore.

 Installation:
   1) install/configure redis